sheenasli/se_project_express/README.md

 ## Features

 - Database created and connected to remote server
-- Configured routes and controllers for desired API connection
+- Configured routes and controllers for desired API connection, Sign Up/In, & modifying current user data
 - Error Handling
 - Validations for URL fields
 - Implemented authorization solution
+- Security for existing routes

 ## Technologies Used